Superbike Challenge

-Superbike Challenge is a 1987 video game published by Broderbund and developed by MC2-Microids.
+Superbike Challenge is a motorcycle racing video game developed by MC2-Microids and published by Broderbund.
+It was released for Atari ST and Commodore 64 in 1987, then MS-DOS in 1988.

 Gameplay

 Superbike Challenge is a game in which 12 courses (including Bugatti, Misano, Salzburgring, and Silverstone) are featured, with three difficulty levels.

 Reception

 David M. Wilson and Johnny L. Wilson reviewed the game for Computer Gaming World, and stated that "If you would rather race over authentic courses, Broderbund's Superbike Challenge [...] features 12 authentic courses".